MSS resources for section leaders

 Please contact the AMA-MSS with any questions or with suggestions to improve these resources for other medical students.

-For more information on establishing an AMA medical student section at your school, visit the Starting a new section at your school page.
+For more information on establishing an AMA medical student section at your school, review the Starting a New Section Guidebook page.

 In order for new satellite campuses to be recognized as a satellite campus and gain representation at AMA-MSS Assembly Meetings, you must submit a written request (post, email, or fax) to the AMA-MSS Governing Council and Department of Medical Student Services confirming that the satellite campus does in fact meet the requirements for representation.
 The AMA Bylaws provide for representation to the AMA-MSS Assembly Meeting as stated below: